-6 Information on TRIM investigations on credit risk models for low-default portfolios and counterparty credit risk models will be communicated at a later stage, since the corresponding on-site investigations and follow-up analyses are still ongoing.
+6 Information on TRIM investigations on credit risk models for low-default portfolios will be communicated at a later stage, since the corresponding follow-up analyses are still ongoing.

 The review of these topics started in the summer of 2016, with a comprehensive standardised request for information and documentation addressed to in-scope institutions.
 The off-site analysis of the information received was complemented and refined by means of short supervisory visits to the institutions' premises ahead of the start of the execution phase of TRIM.
 On that basis, further horizontal analyses to ensure a consistent follow-up on potential issues detected were conducted.